XML-Travelgate/xtg-content-articles-pub/developer-documentation/hotel/DSF/DescriptiveInfoExtended.md

 ---

 ### Method Goals

-This method returns all the hotel information from the provider.
+This method returns 100% of the hotel information provided by the supplier.

-It allows you to map each hotel from the provider with your own criteria.

-With the combination of contextItem_ plus data_ you will have the information (extracted from provider's documentation hierachy / fields descriptions ) required to do it.
+It allows you to map each hotel using your own criteria with the combination of contextItem_ plus data_ so you will have the information (extracted from the supplier's documentation hierachy/fields descriptions) required to do so.

 ### Request Format

 In addition to the hotel code, you can set language filters.
+We recommend that the first call request is done without filters in order to ascertain which languages are provided by the supplier.

-To define language filters fill LanguageCode element with *Culture* or *No Culture* value:
+To define language filters use the LanguageCode element with one of the following values:

--  *Culture (xx\_YY) :* Reponse will return only *values* /
+-  *Culture (xx\_YY) :* Response will return *values* /
- *text* with the specified language_culture.
+ *text* of the one specific language_culture requested

--  *No Culture (xx) :* Response will return *values* / *text* with all cultures available for the language sent.
+-  *No Culture (xx) :* Response will return *values* / *text* of all cultures available for the language sent.

-i.e. en could return en _GB and en _US
+For example, when en is entered in *No Culture*, then the response could return en _GB and en _US.

-*For setting filters, recommendation is first call request without filters to see which languages are available by the provider*

 ### Remarks

-The maximum time before the connection gets closed, is of **180000** milliseconds.
+A maximum time of **180000** milliseconds is permitted before the connection is closed.

 ### DescriptiveInfoExtendedRQ Example